kaycebasques/overfit/linear-algebra.rst

 Now that there are 3 variables, the relationship can no longer be plotted as a line on a 2-dimensional grid.
 It has to be graphed as a plane in three-dimensional space.
 Every variable you add requires a new dimension.
+And notice also that the relationship went from a one-dimensional line to a two-dimensional plane.

+(Add a screenshot here.)

+(Maybe it's correct to say that for an equation with :math:`m` dimensions the relationship will be in the :math:`m-1` dimension?)

 In real datasets you have many records.
 Each record could be represented with its own equation: